Enable cleaner, smarter tech for Europe’s future

 If Czochralski were leading a semiconductor company today, attempting to expand chip production or deploy digital infrastructure in Europe, he would have to navigate overlapping industrial, cybersecurity, and environmental rules.

-That regulatory patchwork includes, for instance, the EU Chips Act, Cyber Resilience Act (CRA), NIS2 Directive, and a range of sustainability requirements covering chemicals, batteries, sustainability reporting, and ecodesign.
-Each serves an important goal, but together they create duplication, friction, and higher compliance costs that deter investment and thus slow innovation.
+That patchwork includes, for instance, the EU Chips Act, Cyber Resilience Act, NIS2 Directive, and sustainability requirements covering chemicals, batteries, sustainability reporting, and ecodesign.
+Each serves an important goal, but together they create duplication, friction, and higher compliance costs that deter investment and slow innovation.

 For the companies building the semiconductor-powered devices, servers, and cloud infrastructure that underpin our digital economy, Europe’s success will require more than funding or targets.
 It demands coherent, innovation-friendly regulation.